 How Do The Japanese Celebrate New Year's? - Keiko Furoshiki

-How Do The Japanese Celebrate New Year's?
+How do the Japanese Celebrate New Year’s?

 Celebrating the New Year in Japan is an exquisite amalgamation of ancient traditions, cultural transitions, and vibrant customs that have evolved over centuries.
 Rooted in rich history, the festivities in Japan carry a unique charm that combines reverence for tradition with modern customs.